 Before the 2008 crisis, the mainstream worldview among US macroeconomists was that economic fluctuations were regular and essentially self-correcting.
 In this column, IMF chief economist Olivier Blanchard explains how this benign view of fluctuations took hold in the profession, and what lessons have been learned since the crisis.
 He argues that macroeconomic policy should aim to keep the economy away from ‘dark corners’, where it can malfunction badly.

-Jonathan Bridges, David Gregory, Mette Nielsen, Silvia Pezzini, Amar Radia, Marco Spaltro 02 September 2014
+Jonathan Bridges, David Gregory, Mette Nielsen, Silvia Pezzini, Amar Radia, Marco Spaltro, Tuesday, September 2, 2014

 Since the Global Crisis, support has grown for the use of time-varying capital requirements as a macroprudential policy tool.
 This column examines the effect of bank-specific, time-varying capital requirements in the UK between 1990 and 2011.
 In response to increased capital requirements, banks gradually increase their capital ratios to restore their original buffers above the regulatory minimum, reducing lending temporarily as they do so.
 The largest effects are on commercial real estate lending, followed by lending to other corporates and then secured lending to households.

 Harold Cole, Thomas F Cooley, Sunday, June 22, 2014

 In the aftermath of the sub-prime crisis, the major credit rating agencies have been criticised for giving overly generous ratings to mortgage-backed securities.
 Whereas many commentators have blamed the ‘issuer pays’ market structure for distorting incentives, this column argues that the key distortion came from regulators’ use of private ratings to assign risk weights.
 This induced investors to focus on the risk weights attached to ratings rather than their information content, thus undermining the reputation mechanism that had previously kept ratings honest.